ZHaskell/docs/Z-IO/Filesystem.md

     return (res1, res2)
 ```

-The lifted `IO` action will become a part of the resource opening.
+The lifted `IO` action will become a part of the resource opening process.

 # Buffered I/O